alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ## Redis

-Redis is an open source in-memory data store that can be used as a database cache or message broker.
+Redis is an open source in-memory datastore that can be used as a database cache or message broker.
 This is a public beta version of the service that is available on request so that we can get feedback.
 We will make you aware of any constraints in its use at time of request.

 ### Set up a Redis service